How to Promote Your Book Before and After It Arrives

-Times 10 maintains an always-evolving, aggressive marketing plan for the Hack Learning Series, all or our books and their authors.
-We also rely heavily on you to tell the world about your special project.
-This page provides a growing list of videos and other resources that will help you promote your work and the entire Hack Learning Series.
+Times 10 maintains an always-evolving, aggressive marketing plan for all or our books and their authors.
+We also rely heavily on you to tell the world about your special project and your ideas, starting long before your book arrives.

 Create a slideshow or upload your existing Powerpoint to Slideshare’s powerful platform; then, easily share it to your networks.

 Because it’s owned by LinkedIn, you can upload a Slideshare presentation to LinkedIn with a single click.
 Don’t forget to add a link to your Amazon landing page to multiple slides on your Slideshare.
 Here is an example of a SlideShare for Hacking Education.
 It’s been viewed more than 12,000 times and generated many book sales.

 Facebook groups/pages/live videos